AlchlcDvl/TownOfUsReworked/README.md

 ### **Alignment: Neutral (Killing)**
 ### Win Condition: Kill all non-Neutral Benign roles.

-The Werewolf can kill players within a certain radius.
+The Werewolf can kill all players within a certain radius.

 ### Game Options